I’m obsessed with mug cakes – or as I prefer to put it, I’m a really experienced mug cake eater.

 Why I’m a big fan of mug cakes?

-While there’s lots of mug cake recipes out there, I stand by the simplistic approach – if the mug cake requires lots of fancy ingredients, to me, it defeats the point.
-A mug cake is not supposed to be fancy and you can’t expect Bake Off results, but you can expect a sweet treat within 5 minutes which seriously satisfies!
+While there are lots of mug cake recipes out there, I stand by the simplistic approach – if the mug cake requires lots of fancy ingredients, to me, it defeats the point.
+A mug cake is not supposed to be fancy and you can’t expect Bake-Off results, but you can expect a sweet treat within 5 minutes which seriously satisfies!

 So, with Christmas around the corner, it had to be a gingerbread mug cake.

 Knob of butter (approx. 20g)

 The above ingredients are for your basic low FODMAP cake – then you can have fun with any fillings or toppings to suit your dietary needs.